Koh Tao Diving Tours

 Description

 Three Rocks is named after the three large granite boulders that form the main features of this dive site.
-The rocks are surrounded by coral growth and sandy seabed.
+The rocks are visible above the surface and are surrounded by coral growth and sandy seabed.

 Marine Life